When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 A different model is possible when you invert the approach:

 Instead of a 12-16 week timeline, run a 10-phase pipeline in 6-8 weeks.
 Market Intelligence, Value Proposition Design, Messaging, Pitch Deck, Sales Process, Pricing, Business Model, Strategy Execution, Digital Audit, and Evidence Discipline — delivered sequentially with automated quality gates between each phase.
+That architecture mirrors the CMC-Canada Common Body of Knowledge 5-stage consulting process, compressed by reusable IP rather than skipped (CMC-Canada, 2025).

 What the Founder Got